Kevin-Pember/programming_knowledge_base/pages/unordered_map - C++.md

 - Definition
 	- Associative container with key value pairs.
-The underlying
+The underlying data structure of this implementation is a [[Hashmap]] making the search, removal, and in
 - Methods
 -